 Create Windows PE Bootable Disc

 You may need to install Windows AIK(Windows XP/7) / Windows ADK(Windows 8 later).
 Starting from Windows 10, version 1909, you also need to download the Windows PE Addon and run the included installer after installing the ADK.
 Learn about Windows AIK/ADK and WinPE Addon and how to install it.

 Starting with AOMEI Backupper version 4.0.4, you can download a pre-built Windows PE from the AOMEI server, by selecting "Download WinPE creating environment from the internet", Windows AIK/ ADK is no longer required.

 2. Click Next to start the bootable media creation process.

-You can also choose "Explore ISO File", which allows you to create an ISO image file, you can burn this ISO manually via third-party burning tool Learn More: How to burn ISO to Disc
+You can also choose "Explore ISO File", which allows you to create an ISO image file, you can burn this ISO manually via a third-party burning tool.
+Learn More: How to burn ISO to Disc?

 3. Wait for the process to complete and click "Finish".